 You may have heard of Alkmaar because of the Alkmaar cheese market.

-Walking or biking around the historical centre should definitely be on your to-do list too.
-There are loads of shops, restaurants, and cafés to keep you occupied on your visit.
+Walking or biking around the historical centre should also be on your to-do list.
+There are loads of shops, restaurants, and cafés to keep you occupied during your visit.

 READ MORE | 17 Dutch towns with the funniest names

-There are also a few museums in Alkmaar (did someone say cheese museum and beer museum?!) that are worth a visit.
+There are also a few museums in Alkmaar (did someone say cheese museum and beer museum?!) worth visiting.

 Have you visited any of these gorgeous towns?
 Which Dutch town is your favourite?
 Tell us in the comments below!